Bachelor of Science in Geographic Information Science (online)

 DATX 5803Data Visualization3

-ENGL 3743Introduction to Public, Professional and Technical Writing3
+ENGL 3743Introduction to Professional Writing3

 PHIL 2625Introduction to Professional Ethics3